towczare/fpp-mongodb/05_books-documents/README.md

 8. Assume, we are just going to publish some book.
 We are going to publish books with title `Distributed Agile in Action` Update status of this book to `PUBLISH` and change publishedDate to current date using `new Date()`
 9. Some books doesn't have any categories, try to find them and add some categories to few of them.

+💡 Your turn 🤔, prepare 3 own riddles.